Hamza12700/drash/README.md

 If you discover a bug please report them [here](https://github.com/Hamza12700/drash/issues/).

+> [!NOTE]
+> Please note that this application is still in early stage.
+If you encounter any bugs the chances are I've are already fixed them in the `main` branch because I'm actively working on this.
+I would recommend trying out this CLI application by cloning it from the `main` branch and building it from source.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.